-The tragus piercing was a really popular choice when I was in college, but these days it’s not necessarily the hottest pick on the piercing menu.
-But, as part of a curated ear, it can add a pretty detail.
-We called on Jasmine Howell, who's based at Maria Tash in Liberty London, to reveal all you need to know about this cartilage piercing from pain to jewellery choices.
-Keep scrolling and let Howell talk you through it.
+The tragus piercing was a really popular choice some time ago, but these days, it’s not necessarily the hottest pick on the piercing menu.
+However, if made part of a curated ear, it can certainly add a nice and unexpected detail.
+We called on Jasmine Howell, who's based at Maria Tash, to reveal all you need to know about this cartilage piercing—from pain to jewelry choices.

 Byrdie UK: Where does the tragus piercing originate?